20 French slang words YOU NEED TO KNOW in 2023

 The first is the word "brother".

 But very often, young people use the word "brother" as a synonym for "friend".
-And even very often they use it as an interjection to address someone, to address a friend.
+And very often, they even use it as an interjection to address someone, to address a friend.

 "Wesh, you okay?"

-"Whoa, I caught a chick last night.
+"Wesh, I hooked up with a chick last night.
 Wesh, we eating Greek?
 Totally, wesh."

-For example, I can say, "The appointment is at 11:30 wesh, why is she asking me if I'm already there?
+For example, I might say, "The appointment's at 11:30 wesh, why is she asking me if I've arrived yet?
 It's only 10:00."

 A crush.